firthh/kinesis-follow/README.md

 go install github.com/uswitch/kinesis-follow
 ```

+## Permissions

+It is assumed that you will have credentials for AWS setup as you would to ordinarily use the AWS SDK - https://github.com/aws/aws-sdk-go#configuring-credentials

 ## TODO
 - Get a shard iterator with options other than `LATEST`
 - Don't quit on keypress